 Christmas & New Year holiday opening times

-You can find details of the May 2018 bank holiday opening times (7 and 28 May) for Bury, HMR, Oldham and North Manchester GP and pharmacy services using the links below:
+You can find details of the August 2018 bank holiday opening times (27 August) for Bury, HMR, Oldham and North Manchester GP and pharmacy services using the links below:

 Our Accident and Emergency (A&E) departments can get very busy at times and you may wait longer than normal to be seen, for example in winter and over bank holidays.